Last updated on March 27th, 2023 at 08:50 pm

 Making a flower press is an easy way to get started pressing your beautiful spring and summer blooms.
 Flowers are amazing when in bloom, however they usually don’t last long.
 Learn how to make a DIY flower press, to preserve your precious blooms and use them as everlastings.

 Pressing flowers is a wonderful way to get creative with your blooms.
-Pressing will preserve them, and then you can use them in projects later on, when gardening season is all done.
+Pressing will dry the flowers and preserve them, and then you can use them in projects later on, when gardening season is all done.

 Preserving flower petals and leaves by pressing allows you to enjoy these beauties for so much longer.
 It’s a great way to stay connected to your garden, and cherish the memories created there.